RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 Version 1 NLU Trained on data from: Twitter, Facebook, Change.org primarily with some YouTube and Reddit

 NLU engines, monitoring, classifications, training.

+Data used in NLU Testing Analysis is in /Testing Data folder
+1. First example (old nlpengine) is binary love or hate, quickly seen as not accurate and to move to an offense, defense, support strategy
+2. Second example, more accurate for nlp engine is multiclassifier - support, offense, defense, defense_against (focused on victim/target of operations)